 The sparkling gouramis have caudal fins shaped shell-like and also have a moderate surface area.
 The caudal fins height never exceeds the height of the fish at their tallest point.

 Due to their tiny size, the sparkling gouramis need a 10-gallons or 15-gallons aquarium for a single fish.
-They can be kept in single, pair, or community in the aquarium.
-If you want to keep these fish more than one fish, add 10 extra gallons for each fish you have.
+They can be kept in a single pair or community in the aquarium.
+If you want to keep more than one fish, add 10 extra gallons for each fish you have.
 This means 20-gallons or 25-gallons for 2 fish, 30 or 35-gallons aquarium for 3, and so on.

 Planting aquarium plants are important.
 Not only for decorations, but they can also produce oxygen which is more beneficial for them.
 Besides, small live organisms like planktons, worms, and others that live between the aquarium plants create an extra food source.

 You can also add some floating plants like Salvinia natans to the tank, and it will create some shady areas which more preferable by them.
 It would be best if you kept the aquarium’s water temperatures around 22 – 28 °C, pH between 5.0 – 7.5, and hardness between 18 – 215 ppm.